chef/knife-google/README.md

 Use this command to create a new Google Compute Engine server (a.k.a. instance).
 You must specify a name, the machine type, the zone, and image.
+Note that if you are bootstrapping the node, make sure to follow the preparation instructions earlier and use the `-x` and `-i` commands to specify the username and the identify file for that user.
+Make sure to use the private key file (e.g. `~/.ssh/id_rsa`) for the identity file and *not* the public key file.

 See the extended options that also allow bootstrapping the node with `knife google server create --help`.

 ### knife google server delete